builder-247/itp2d/README.md

 The potential types known to itp2d are defined in the header file `src/potentialtypes.hpp`.
 You can create new potential types by creating our own class derived from `PotentialType` and implementing the required functions.
 This should be easy to do just by imitating how the existing potentials are implemented.
-To use your potential from the command line you should also edit `src/potentialparser.cpp`.
-Again, if you know C or C++, the required changes are obvious by looking at how the existing parsers are implemented.
+To include your potential in the in-line documentation you should also edit `src/commandlineparser.cpp`.

 ### Reading datafiles created by itp2d with MATLAB